a-ram-1/cbb-750-final/imageguide.md

 * nonna.png
   * Plot of the number of NA values per each column in the non-text data matrix
 * convergence.png
   * Screenshot showing that GLM+AdaBoost does not properly converge with the current solver
+* trainlabels.png
+  * Distribution of training labels for all datasets
+* testlabels.png
+  * Distribution of test labels for all datasets